 Japanese architects Suppose Design Office have completed a residence in Nagoya, Japan, featuring a room dedicated to plants.
-Update: this project is included in Dezeen Book of Ideas, which is on sale now for £12.

 The house, situated on a narrow plot surrounded by neighbouring houses, accommodates the client's desire for a vibrant garden by including a landscaped "garden room" bordering the main living space.